 Requirement R2 ensures RCs have procedures to address issues related to the quality of the analysis results used for Real-time Assessments.
-Requirements to perform Real-time Assessments appear in other Reliability Standards.
-Examples of the types of analysis used in Real-time Assessments include, as applicable, state estimation, Real-time Contingency analysis, Stability analysis or other studies used for Real-time Assessments.
+Requirements to perform Real-time Assessments appear in other Reliability standards Examples of the types of analysis used in Real-time Assessments include, as applicable, state estimation, Real-time Contingency analysis, Stability analysis or other studies used for Real-time Assessments.

-Examples of the types of criteria used to evaluate the quality of analysis used in Real-time Assessments may include solution tolerances, mismatches with Real-time data, convergences, etc.
+Examples of the type of criteria used to evaluate the quality of analysis used in Real-time Assessments may include The entity must use appropriate quality criteria based on the analysis capabilities used to perform Real-time Assessments, such as solution tolerances, mismatches with Real-time data, convergences, etc.

-The Operating Process or Operating Procedure must describe how the quality of analysis results used in Real-time Assessment will be shown to operating personnel.
+The Operating Process or Operating Procedure must include provisions for describe how the quality of analysis results used in Real-time Assessment will be shown to operating personnel.